4 minute read

 2. Service Subnet

 • This subnet is dedicated to IPv6 services.
-It is created due to GCP’s limitation of not supporting IPv6 reservation for services.
+It is created due to GCP’s limitation of not supporting IPv6 range reservations.

-• The ingress-gce is a mandatory component for DualStack clusters.
-It is responsible for creating IPv6 Load Balancers.
-This is necessary because the GCP Cloud Controller Manager (CCM) does not support IPv6 Load Balancer creation.
+The ingress-gce is a mandatory component for dual-stack clusters.
+It is responsible for creating dual-stack (IPv4,IPv6) Load Balancers.
+This is necessary because the GCP Cloud Controller Manager does not support provisioning IPv6 Load Balancer.

-The Cloud Allocator is part of the GCP Cloud Controller Manager (CCM) and plays a critical role in managing IPAM (IP Address Management) for DualStack clusters.
+The Cloud Allocator is part of the GCP Cloud Controller Manager and plays a critical role in managing IPAM (IP Address Management) for dual-stack clusters.

 Responsibilities